 Charring the ingredients will add much more flavor!

 My mom would use saltine crackers in her version of easy molé using a molé paste.
 I use the saltines even when I have bolillos.
-I use both in the recipe.
+I use both in this recipe.

-These photos are from different times I have perpared molé.
+These photos are from different times I have prepared molé.
 So if it looks like the photos don’t match up, this is why.